Improve your sleep

 While sleeping on the right side can disrupt your digestion thus causing your lymphatic system to work slowly.
 This prohibits the lymphatic system from removing toxins properly, causing further implications.

-One of the primary organs of the lymphatic system is our spleen.
+One of the primary organs of the lymphatic system is the spleen.
 It functions as a filter for blood while also aiding in the digestive process to properly work.

 These are the reasons why you should sleep more often on your left side because of the health benefits.